d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## Pascal VOC2012 Semantic Segmentation Data Set

-In the semantic segmentation field, one important data set is [Pascal VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
-To better understand this data set, we must first import the package or module needed for the experiment.
+In the semantic segmentation field, one important dataset is [Pascal VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
+To better understand this dataset, we must first import the package or module needed for the experiment.

 ```{.python .input  n=1}
 %matplotlib inline